julelang/manual/src/packages/std/json.md

 ## Encoding

 The [Encode](/std/encoding-json#encode) function will encode the type and return the data in bytes.
-This is an exceptional function, so error handling needed.
+This is an exceptional function, so error handling is needed.

 For example:
 ```jule